“What about this room?”

 Ceria snapped her wand.
 She had to break it over her good knee, but when she did, the magic burst out.
 Cold, endless cold instantly covered the walls and floor around her with frost, and the undead trying to attack her froze.
 But Ceria took the magic and used it.

 The lower half of the Crypt Lord fell down, and adventurers scrambled through the opening.
-The other Crypt Lord seized two men, but other men and women darted past, pursued by the faster undead.
+The other Crypt Lord seized two men, but other adventurers darted past, pursued by the faster undead.

 Ceria nearly blacked out as the magical backlash struck her.
 She would have screamed, but the pain was just one more layer in her agony.
 But the coldness she had channeled struck her as well.
 The hand she had used for the spell was already numb, but now she could no longer move it.